arrowtype/recursive/README.md

 The `B_020` in these name string represents the current beta release version.
 It's possible this has shifted (I am releasing often at this point), so check what the release notes say.

+## Using the resources in thiis project for type design

+This project has included a large amount of research (contained in `docs/`), and contains many small tools (contained in `src/00-recursive-scripts-for-robofont` that may help you if you are designing variable fonts with UFOs in RoboFont.

-## Using the project scripts in RoboFont
+### Using the project scripts in RoboFont

 1. Navigate to your robofont scripts folder in a terminal.
     1. In RoboFont's menu, go to *Scripts > Reveal Scripts Folder*